Karaoke Files

 This is your video source (or audio if it’s audio only).
 Click on this button and grab your file to add it.
 You can also drag & drop it directly.

-This is your time, your .ass.
+This is your timing, your .ass.
 Click on the button and go grab it or drag & drop it.

-By selecting a parent song, KM will copy its information to the new one, allowing you to edit what changes between the parent and child.
+By selecting a parent song, KM will copy its information to your current form, allowing you to edit what is different between parent and child.
 It also defines the song as a “child” of the parent.
 This means users will see that the parent has several chidren versions.
-For example it can be all versions of the Sakura Taisen opening, or a music video version of an opening.
+For example, it can be all versions of the Sakura Taisen opening or a music video version of an opening.

 By selecting a parent, users will see all their versions at once.